udevbe/westford/README.md

 under `launch`

 Currently the following back-ends exist:
-- `launch/x11`A back-end that outputs to a regular X11 window, one window per (virtual) screen.
+- `launch.x11`A back-end that outputs to a regular X11 window, one window per (virtual) screen.
 Ideal for quick testing.
-- `launch/drm.direct` Uses the kernel's drm/kms system to directly output to the screen, without the use of X11.
+- `launch.drm.direct` Uses the kernel's drm/kms system to directly output to the screen, without the use of X11.
 Root user only.
-- `launch/drm.indirect`Uses the kernel's drm/kms system to directly output to the screen, without the use of X11.
+- `launch.drm.indirect`Uses the kernel's drm/kms system to directly output to the screen, without the use of X11.
 All users.
 Uses setuid.

 Running under X11
 =================
-Go into the `launch/x11/target` folder.
+Go into the `launch.x11/target` folder.
 Type `java -jar x11-1.0.0-SNAPSHOT.jar`.
 Next fire up some test clients from the Weston compositor (eg `weston-terminal`).
 Make sure you use Weston 1.4 as more recent versions depend on xdg-shell which is not yet implemented by Westford.